A complete guide to Edexcel GCSE Physics

 5 tips for Edexcel GCSE Physics revision

-Physics is the most maths-heavy of the three sciences, and Edexcel is the most equation-heavy of the boards.
+Physics is the most maths-heavy of the three sciences, and Edexcel has a notably equation-heavy approach.
 The students who get grade 8 and 9 do not just learn the equations – they learn how to spot which one to use and how to rearrange it under pressure.

 1. Learn the equations on the formula sheet, and the ones not on it